ThreeSixtyGiving/grantnav/CONTRIBUTING.md

 ## How we use branches in this repository

-* `master` represents our main development branch, which gets deployed to http://http://grantnav.threesixtygiving.org/
+* `master` represents our main development branch
+* `iterationX.Y` (where X and Y are numbers) are releases of grantnav, that get deployed to the live site http://http://grantnav.threesixtygiving.org/
 * Other branches represent development work or bug fixes.

 ## Submitting changes